Climate-Friendly Home Upgrades

 Making your home more energy efficient will lower the emissions that contribute to climate change

-To lessen the severity of climate change, we need to reduce our greenhouse gas (GHG) emissions and adapt to the changing climate as a community.
-One way we can do that is to make our homes climate friendly.
 A climate-friendly home is one that has been built or retrofitted to maximize energy efficiency and reduce energy demand, resulting in lower carbon emissions.
-Is yours?
-If not, there are several things you can do—from adding insulation and draft-proofing windows and doors, to upgrading heating/cooling systems and installing heat pumps, to switching to low-carbon sources of energy.
+There are several things you can do—from adding insulation and draft-proofing windows and doors, to upgrading heating/cooling systems and installing heat pumps, to switching to low-carbon sources of energy.
 These actions will increase efficiency and keep your home comfortable in the summer and cozy in the winter.
 And, making upgrades to your home can save you money—now and in the future.

 Rebates and various supports are available to make your upgrades more affordable.
 Read on to learn how you can make a difference and save on your monthly heating and cooling bills.